PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Code availability

+The GitHub repository (\url{https://github.com/xqh19970407/PhononBench}) provides code and workflows only.
+In addition, we have developed a web-based service (\url{http://phononbench.cn/}) for DFT practitioners that enables rapid phonon spectrum calculations, supports user-uploaded arbitrary crystal structures, and provides downloadable phonon results, figures, and relaxed structures.
+The service has been released via the same GitHub repository.

 \textbf{Acknowledgement:} The work is supported by Beijing Natural Science Foundation(No.Z250005), the National Natural Science Foundation of China (No.62476278, No.11934020), and the National Key R\&D Program of China (Grants No. 2024YFA1408601).
-Computational resources have been provided by the Physical Laboratory of High Performance Computing at Renmin University of China. \\
+Computational resources have been provided by the Physical Laboratory of High Performance Computing at Renmin University of China.
+We gratefully acknowledge Zhenfeng Ouyang for insightful discussions on the physical interpretation of the results, and Jing Jiang for valuable discussions on DFT calculations. \\

 \textbf{Corresponding authors:} Correspondence and requests for materials should be addressed to Ze-Feng Gao (zfgao@ruc.edu.cn) and Zhong-Yi Lu (zlu@ruc.edu.cn). \\

 \textbf{Competing interests:} The authors declare no competing interests.\\